 Artificial intelligence (AI), machine learning, blockchain, digital reality, and other emerging technologies are integrating into our everyday lives more quickly and deeply than ever.
 How can businesses create trust with the technologies their customers, partners, and employees are using?

-A strong foundation for ethical technology and trust will be shaped by the principles of an organization’s leaders and realized in business processes.
+A strong foundation for ethical technology and trust will be shaped by the principles of an organisation’s leaders and realized in business processes.

-Since technology is arguably used by most if not all individuals within an organization, ethical technology and trust is a topic that touches everyone.
+Since technology is arguably used by most if not all individuals within an organisation, ethical technology and trust is a topic that touches everyone.

-While there is so much emphasis on the challenges disruptive technologies bring and the existential threats to an organization’s reputation when technology isn’t handled correctly—whether through misfeasance or malfeasance—these same disruptive technologies can be used to increase transparency, harden security, boost data privacy, and ultimately bolster an organization’s position of trust.
+While there is so much emphasis on the challenges disruptive technologies bring and the existential threats to an organisation’s reputation when technology isn’t handled correctly—whether through misfeasance or malfeasance—these same disruptive technologies can be used to increase transparency, harden security, boost data privacy, and ultimately bolster an organisation’s position of trust.

-For example, organizations can pivot personalization algorithms to provide relevant recommendations based on circumstance—for example, offer an umbrella on a rainy day rather than an umbrella after someone buys a raincoat.
+For example, organisations can pivot personalisation algorithms to provide relevant recommendations based on circumstance—for example, offer an umbrella on a rainy day rather than an umbrella after someone buys a raincoat.
 By focusing on relevance rather than personalization, AI recommendations are likely to seem more helpful than invasive.23

 After all, the pursuit of trust is not just a 360-degree challenge.
 It is also a 360-degree opportunity.